Stellantis/stellantis.github.io/_webportal-tutorials-advanced/06Selecting your MQTT Publishing Topic.md

 # MANAGING BACKEND

-# SELECTING YOUR MQTT PUBLISHING TOPIC
+## MQTT TOPIC

 To communicate with your application you need to indicate whom to publish your message to.

-Your **publishing** topic looks as follows :
+Your **publishing** topic looks as follows:

 `psa/OVIPPartners-Dev/to/uid/{UID}/opa/{VIN}/`

-What's more, your **subscribing** topic looks like this :
+What's more, your **subscribing** topic looks like this:

 `psa/OVIPPartners-Dev/from/uid/{UID}/opa/{VIN}/`

-Where :
+Where:
 - UID is your login
-- VIN is the Vehicle ID Number  corresponding to the vehicle the message is destined to
+- VIN is the Vehicle ID Number  corresponding to the vehicle the message is destined to.